Puterism/green-docs/README.md

 ## Overview

-- Simple TODO List or manage OKR objectives at the enterprise level
+- Microsoft Teams application to manage simple TODO list or OKR objectives at the enterprise level
 - Increase the conversion rate -> Intermediate Indicator / Key Result
 - Score (weighted) for each task